 Points can belong to the plane or can be outside of the plane.
-On a plane, points can belong to the straight line, or can be positioned on ether half-plane.
+On a plane, points can belong to the straight line, or can be

-A set of all points of a straight line between two specific points.
+A segment is a set of all points of a straight line between two specific points.
 These points are called endpoints.

 A ray is a part of a straight line consisting of a point (endpoint) and all points of a straight line at one side of an endpoint.
-Ray is named by endpoint and any other point, ray \overrightarrow{AB} or \overrightarrow{AB} (where A is an endpoint)
+Ray is named by the endpoint and any other point, ray $[\overrightarrow{AB}]$ (where A is an endpoint)